georghe-crihan/digma-e605-qt-apps-framework/README.md

 * SHA1: af9016aa924a577f7b06ffd28c9773b56d74c939

 ## TODO:
-- [ ] figure out how the device's keys are handled
+- [ ] figure out how the device's keys are handled, most probably, via /usr/lib/boeye/libboeye.so and it has something to do with Android platform, specifically, see the homeReleased()/sendMenuKey()/sendBackKey()/sendHomeKey()/sendFlushKey()
+BUT: what obout the arrows/OK?
 - [ ] figure out how the device's virtual keyboard is invoked
-- [ ] try to build with the stock 2.6.25 kernel - maybe that helps resolving the above issues.
+- [ ] maybe build with the stock 2.6.25 kernel
 - [ ] maybe include SSL, ALSA, gstreamer, etc...

 ## QT configure options cheatsheet: